memgraph/documentation/pages/help-center/debugging.md

 ## 2. Generating a core dump with Memgraph

-### Generating a core dump with plain docker image
+### Generating a core dump with plain Docker image
 In order to generate a core dump, you need to do a few steps on the host and in the container image.

 1. Setting no size limit to the core dump